 - 4.1 Preserve historically significant doors. - Maintain features important to the character of a historic doorway.
 These include the door, door frame, screen door, threshold, glass panes, paneling, hardware, detailing, transoms and flanking sidelights. - Do not change the position and function of original front doors and primary entrances. - If a secondary entrance must be sealed shut, any work that is done must be reversible so that the door can be used at a later time, if necessary.
 Also, keep the door in place, in its historic position. - Previously enclosed original doors should be reopened when possible. - 4.2 Maintain the original size of a door and its opening. - Altering its size and shape is inappropriate.
-It should not be widened or raised in height. - 4.3 When a historic door or screen door is damaged, repair it and maintain its general historic appearance. - 4.4 When replacing a door or screen door, use a design that has an appearance similar to the original door or a door associated with the style of the building. - A replica of the original, if evidence exists, is the preferred replacement. - A historic door or screen door from a similar building also may be considered. - Simple paneled doors were typical for Aspen Victorian properties. - Very ornate doors, including stained or leaded glass, are discouraged, unless photographic evidence can support their use. - 4.5 Adding new doors on a historic building is generally not allowed.
+It should not be widened or raised in height. - 4.3 When a historic door or screen door is damaged, repair it and maintain its general historic appearance. - 4.4 When replacing a door or screen door, use a design that has an appearance similar to the original door or a door associated with the style of the building. - A replica of the original, if evidence exists, is the preferred replacement. - A historic door or screen door from a similar building also may be considered. - Simple paneled doors were typical for Aspen Victorian properties. - Very ornate doors, including stained or leaded glass, are discouraged, unless photographic evidence can support their use.

-- Place new doors in any proposed addition rather than altering the historic resource. - Greater flexibility in installing a door in a new location may be considered on rear or secondary walls. - A new door in a new location should be similar in scale and style to historic openings on the building and should be a product of its own time. - Preserve the historic ratio of openings to solid wall on a façade.
-Significantly increasing the openings on a character defining façade negatively affects the integrity of a structure.

-4.6 If energy conservation and heat loss are concerns, use a storm door instead of replacing a historic entry door.

-- Match the material, frame design, character, and color of the primary door. - Simple features that do not detract from the historic entry door are appropriate for a new storm door. - New screen doors should be in character with the primary door.

-4.7 Preserve historic hardware.

-- When new hardware is needed, it must be in scale with the door and appropriate to the style of the building. - On Aspen Victorian properties, conceal any modern elements such as entry key pads.
+- 4.5 Adding new doors on a historic building is generally not allowed. - Place new doors in any proposed addition rather than altering the historic resource. - Greater flexibility in installing a door in a new location may be considered on rear or secondary walls. - A new door in a new location should be similar in scale and style to historic openings on the building and should be a product of its own time. - Preserve the historic ratio of openings to solid wall on a façade.
+Significantly increasing the openings on a character defining façade negatively affects the integrity of a structure. - 4.6 If energy conservation and heat loss are concerns, use a storm door instead of replacing a historic entry door. - Match the material, frame design, character, and color of the primary door. - Simple features that do not detract from the historic entry door are appropriate for a new storm door. - New screen doors should be in character with the primary door. - 4.7 Preserve historic hardware. - When new hardware is needed, it must be in scale with the door and appropriate to the style of the building. - On Aspen Victorian properties, conceal any modern elements such as entry key pads.

 Response - There are no historic doors on this property.
 A simple front door is proposed facing Cooper Avenue.
+A new door is proposed on the west elevation of the landmark, in the non-historic rear addition, to access the rear housing unit.
+Both exterior doors on the landmark will match and be simple in style.